Granite: Description

 The word "granite" comes from the Latin granum, a grain, in reference to the coarse-grained structure of such a completely crystalline rock.
+Granites can be predominantly white, pink, or gray in color, depending on their mineralogy.
 Granitic rocks mainly consist of feldspar, quartz, mica, and amphibole minerals, which form an interlocking, somewhat equigranular matrix of feldspar and quartz with scattered darker biotite mica and amphibole (often hornblende) peppering the lighter color minerals.
 Occasionally some individual crystals (phenocrysts) are larger than the groundmass, in which case the texture is known as porphyritic.
 A granitic rock with a porphyritic texture is known as a granite porphyry.
 Granitoid is a general, descriptive field term for lighter-colored, coarse-grained igneous rocks.
 Petrographic examination is required for identification of specific types of granitoids.
-Granites can be predominantly white, pink, or gray in color, depending on their mineralogy.

 The alkali feldspar in granites is typically orthoclase or microcline and is often perthitic.
 The plagioclase is typically sodium-rich oligoclase.
 Phenocrysts are usually alkali feldspar.

 Granitic rocks are classified according to the QAPF diagram for coarse grained plutonic rocks and are named according to the percentage of quartz, alkali feldspar (orthoclase, sanidine, or microcline) and plagioclase feldspar on the A-Q-P half of the diagram.
 True granite (according to modern petrologic convention) contains between 20% and 60% quartz by volume, with 35% to 90% of the total feldspar consisting of alkali feldspar.
 Granitic rocks poorer in quartz are classified as syenites or monzonites, while granitic rocks dominated by plagioclase are classified as granodiorites or tonalites.
-Granitic rocks with over 90% alkali feldspar are classified as alkali feldspar granites.
+Granitic rocks with alkali feldspar comprising over 90% of the total feldspar are classified as alkali feldspar granites.
 Granitic rock with more than 60% quartz, which is uncommon, is classified simply as quartz-rich granitoid or, if composed almost entirely of quartz, as quartzolite.

 True granites are further classified by the percentage of their total feldspar that is alkali feldspar.
-Granites whose feldspar is 65% to 90% alkali feldspar are syenogranites, while the feldspar in monzogranite is 35% to 65% alkali feldspar.
+A granite containing 15% to 25% quartz and whose feldspar is 65% to 90% alkali feldspar is syenogranite, while the feldspar in monzogranite is 35% to 65% alkali feldspar.
 A granite containing both muscovite and biotite micas is called a binary or two-mica granite.
 Two-mica granites are typically high in potassium and low in plagioclase, and are usually S-type granites or A-type granites, as described below.

 Another aspect of granite classification is the ratios of metals that potentially form feldspars.
 Most granites have a composition such that almost all their aluminum and alkali metals (sodium and potassium) are combined as feldspar.
 This is the case when K2O + Na2O + CaO > Al2O3 > K2O + Na2O.
 Such granites are described as normal or metaluminous.
 Granites in which there is not enough aluminum to combine with all the alkali oxides as feldspar (Al2O3 < K2O + Na2O) are described as peralkaline, and they contain unusual sodium amphiboles such as riebeckite.
 Granites in which there is an excess of aluminum beyond what can be taken up in feldspars (Al2O3 > CaO + K2O + Na2O) are described as peraluminous, and they contain aluminum-rich minerals such as muscovite.